-When trading, did you ever analyze what your own strengths and weaknesses in forex?
+When trading, did you ever analyze your own strengths and weaknesses in forex?

-This process is always different for every single Forex trader on earth, simply because each person has their own character, characteristics, experience, psychology, etc and good advice for one Forex trader could be mediocre advice for another.
+This process is always different for every single Forex trader on Earth, simply because each person has their own character, characteristics, experience, psychology, etc. This means good advice for one Forex trader could be mediocre advice for another.
 Let’s start with explaining why this process is important and defining trader personality traits.
-Also read the Forex trading advice and trade example
+Also, read the Forex trading advice and trade example.

 THE BIGGER PICTURE